 Now you have a roadmap for reaching your destination, and as you complete each step along the way, you feel more prepared.

 When you feel prepared, you feel confident and ready.

 4.)
 Just do it!

-It can start somewhere small like in building confidence when speaking to other people.
+It can start somewhere small, like building confidence when speaking to others.